maemo-leste-extras/sojourner/README.md

 	scratchbox

-Install the package dependencies
+Install the package dependencies (only first time)

 	fakeroot apt-get install cdbs python2.5 python-central

-Build the package (share files between host system and scratchbox via /tmp directory)
+Go to the project directory and build the package (share files between host system and scratchbox via /tmp directory)

 	dpkg-buildpackage -rfakeroot